Matsudaira Sadaaki: Kyoto Shoshidai

 As Kyoto Shoshidai, Sadaaki supported his brother Matsudaira Katamori, who had been appointed Kyoto Shugoshoku.
 This was a new nearly co-equal office established only in September 1862, responsible for security within Kyoto and for arranging the punitive Chōshū expedition.
-In 1864, Sadaaki deployed Kuwana troops during then Kinmon incident and as part of the shogunate's effort to subdue the Tengu-tō uprising.
+In 1864, Sadaaki deployed Kuwana troops during the Kinmon incident and as part of the shogunate's effort to subdue the Tengu-tō uprising.
 Under Shogun Tokugawa Yoshinobu, he was accorded the same authority as a rōjū.
 During these years Sadaaki was famous as an avid horseman, and received an imported Arabian horse as a gift from the Shogunate.
 He was noted for riding the streets for Kyoto with short hair and in western military attire.

 Boshin War

 On November 9, 1867, Tokugawa Yoshinobu tendered his resignation to the Emperor and formally stepped down ten days later; the positions of Kyoto Shoshidai and Kyoto Shugoshoku were also abolished.
 Yoshinobu, Katamori and Sadaaki withdrew to Osaka Castle and a large military force from Satsuma and Chōshū occupied Kyoto, demanding that the Tokugawa and its cadet houses (including the Matsudaira) be stripped of their title and domains.
 Tokugawa forces were attacked outside Kyoto, starting the Battle of Toba–Fushimi, the first clash of the Boshin War.
 Yoshinobu fled to Edo, leaving his troops, including Sadaaki behind.
 Unable to return to Kuwana, as the Satchō Alliance army was in the way, he travelled instead to Kashiwazaki in Echigo Province, as this was an exclave of Kawana Domain, using a Prussian steamship "Costa Rica" from Osaka.
 After the Battle of Kujiranami, he retreated to Aizu, where he rejoined his brother Katamori until the start of the Siege of Aizu.
 Katamori asked him to leave and seek reinforcements from the other clans of the Northern Alliance.
 Sadaaki followed his brother's advice and headed for the Yonezawa Domain.
 After the fall of Yonezawa and the defeat of the Ōuetsu Reppan Dōmei, Sadaaki embarked on Enomoto Takeaki's warships at Matsushima Bay, and went on to the Ezo Republic.
 With the fall of then Republic of Ezo imminent at the Battle of Hakodate, he boarded an American ship and fled to Shanghai via Yokohama intending to go into exile in America or Europe, but lacking funds, he returned to Yokohama, where he formally surrendered to the new government.
 During this period, Kuwano Domain itself had been left all but defenseless.
 Kuwana Castle surrendered to imperial forces without resistance, and Sadaaki's adoptive son and heir, Matsudaira Sadanori was held at Kuwana under house arrest.